Casino Gambling in Michigan

 The Future of Michigan Casino Gambling

-With nearly 30 casinos spread across the state, plus access to offshore Internet casinos, Michigan residents have tons of options for placing bets.
+With nearly 30 casinos spread across the state, plus access to offshore Internet casinos, Michigan residents have tons of options for placing bets, whether you're gaming from Detroit or Sterling Heights.
 The state tends to view gambling favorably, and with a hurting economy the state could look for other revenue sources to boost their coffers.
 That could very well include a Michigan online casino.
 But even without one, Michigan gamblers online and off have a very open and free gambling road ahead of them.

 Gambler's Note: Michigan casino laws are always changing.
 The information on this page is for informational purposes only.
 Always consult Michigan state law and local regulations before playing at an Michigan online gambling site.